 Elemi is a distant cousin of frankincense and is sometimes called Manila Elemi because it comes from the Philippines.
-Like frankincense, the oil is made from the gum resin of the tree from which pili nuts are collected.
+Like frankincense, the oil is made from the gum resin.
+The tree is the source of pili nuts.
 The resin is usually yellowish in color and flows like honey but hardens with contact with the air.
 The resin is wildcrafted and steam distilled.
 It has a refreshing citrus-like aroma and is used primarily as an antiseptic.

 Contents: Steam distilled wildcrafted resin of Canarium luzonicum.